About Dispatch

 Call vs. Close

-"Close" takes the Contact off the Dispatch Queue.
-The agent may add a note, which will be saved on the contact record.
+Close removes the contact from the queue.
+The agent can add a note, which saves to the contact record.

 More Dispatch Functions